OnlyFans KPI Framework: The 15 Metrics Every Agency Should Track Daily

 7. Reactivation Rate

 Benchmark: 12–25% 90-day reactivation is healthy.
 Below 10% suggests your win-back messaging or offers aren’t compelling enough.
-We found that a targeted reactivation DM with a personalized offer beats a mass-discount blast for reactivation by about 3x.
+We found that a targeted reactivation DM with a personalized offer beats a mass-discount blast by about 3x.

 Category 3: Engagement Metrics